innoave/surrealdb-migrate/README.md

 The status of a migration is tracked by their execution:

 * applied at
+* checksum
 * execution time
 * success (yes/no)

+## Transactions

+Each migration script is executed in one database transaction.

+If a migration script fails and leaves the database in an inconsistent state it is up to the user to revert the failed migration manually or by applying a down-script.

+## Features and functionality

+Milestone 0.1 (first public release):

+* [X] Read migrations from the filesystem
+* [X] Store migration executions in the migrations table in the database
+* [X] Create the migrations table if it does not exist
+* [ ] Apply migrations to a database
+* [ ] Verify order of migrations (optional: opt-out)
+* [ ] Verify checksum of applied migrations (optional: opt-out)
+* [ ] Revert migrations using "down"-scripts
+* [ ] Clean a database (remove all tables, indexes, relations, ...) (optional: opt-in)
+* [ ] Create scaffold for defining migrations on the filesystem
+* [ ] Create new migration definitions in the migrations folder - templates!?
+* [ ] Command line application (CLI)

+Milestone 1.0:

+* [ ] Traversing subfolders of the `migrations` directory
+* [ ] Support for branching of databases for development

 [SurrealDB]: https://surrealdb.com